From the author:

 Values and corporate culture: nothing but sound and smoke?

-They jump one from the corporate website, are elaborated in elaborate and long positioning workshops and have a place of honor in every image brochure: The speech is of corporate values.
-Everyone has heard about it, the board is clear: Yes, that needs ours Company also - at least for the right external effect.
+They jump to you from the company website, are developed in elaborate and long positioning workshops and have a place of honor in every image brochure: We are talking about company values.
+Everyone has heard about it, the board members are clear: Yes, our company needs that too - at least for the right public image.

 And there is already the sticking point.
 Values that are only intended to give the company the right effect are nothing but sound and smoke.
 They look good on glossy brochures - but these companies are miles away from true implementation.
 How do executives implement values that they really are lived and why is a solid value structure relevant to everyday business?